These easy smore recipes won’t just provide a mouthwatering summer treat, they’ll also provide a lifetime of memories.

 Use Marshmallow Fluff!
 TAKE chocolate-covered grahams and spread them with Marshmallow Fluff for easy, no-bake S’Mores!

-…Spread Peanut butter onto saltine crackers.
+- Spread Peanut butter onto saltine crackers.

-…Place a marshmallow on top of peanut butter.
+- Place a marshmallow on top of peanut butter.

-…Place in toaster oven until marshmallow is golden brown.
+- Place in a toaster oven until marshmallow is golden brown.

-- Spread the marshmallow creme on the remaining graham cracker square; place it marshamallow side down on the chocolate bar.
+- Spread the marshmallow creme on the remaining graham cracker square; place it marshmallow side down on the chocolate bar.

 ✓ Nestle Signature Turtle Candies

 ✓ 4 graham cracker squares

 ✓ 1 large marshmallow, cut in half

 - PLACE 1 Turtle on 1 graham cracker square.